kristerkari/react-native-css-modules/docs/setup-responsive.md

 +    "react-native-classname-to-dynamic-style",
 ```

-### Step 4: Add some CSS with media queries to your project and use it inside a React component
+### Step 4: Add some CSS with Media Queries and Viewport Units to your project and use it inside a React component

 `styles.css`: